About

 Each composition begins with the larger subject in mind but reveals itself in the context of details: in the play of shadows, the plants growing there, benches and fence posts, stone and brick, signage, paint and rust, power lines, and everyday objects.

 Linework is my comfort zone and watercolour is a bit of a wild animal, which creates tension between control and playfulness.
 This serves to balance objective attention to detail with the emotional feeling and nuance of a place.
-I’m interested in character; having a conversation and seeing the gradual animation of the sketch as it takes shape.
+I’m interested in character; having a conversation with the subject, and seeing its gradual animation on the page.

-I am inspired by a lineage of sketchbook aficionados: rural & urban sketchers, reportage artists, and naturalists (as my bookshelves will attest) – Alex Colville, Emily Carr, John Muir Laws, Clare Walker Leslie, and Ian Fennelly, to name just a few!
+I am inspired by a lineage of sketchbook aficionados: rural & urban sketchers, reportage artists, naturalists and nature journalers (as my bookshelves will attest) – Alex Colville, Emily Carr, John Muir Laws, Clare Walker Leslie, and Ian Fennelly, to name just a few!

-I’ve lived in several places throughout the province of Saskatchewan, growing up between small town, city, and farm.
-My family and I now call the rural Parklands home.
+I’ve lived in several places throughout the province of Saskatchewan, growing up between town, city, and countryside.
+My family and I now call the rural Parklands home.”